 What is lexgenleucel-T?

-The antisense gene is delivered into the CD4 T cell by a vehicle called a “vector.”
-Once the antisense gene has been delivered by the vector and incorporated into the CD4 T cell, the gene becomes a permanent part of that cell’s genetic material.
-Then, when HIV infects a CD4 T cell that has the antisense gene and HIV starts to replicate itself, the antisense gene becomes activated.
-The activated antisense gene prevents the production of an HIV protein (called an envelope protein) that’s needed for HIV to successfully replicate.
-Without the envelope protein, HIV cannot multiply.5-8
+With lexgenleucel-T, the antisense gene is delivered into the CD4 cell by a carrier called a.
+The antisense gene becomes a permanent part of the cell’s genetic material.
+Then, when HIV infects a CD4 cell that has the antisense gene and tries to make copies of itself, the antisense gene is activated.
+The activated antisense gene prevents the production of an HIV (called an protein) that’s needed for HIV to successfully .
+Without the envelope protein, HIV cannot multiply.5-7

 Location: United States

-Purpose: The purpose of this study was to evaluate the safety and effects of multiple lexgenleucel-T infusions on viral loads and CD4 counts.
-(An infusion is a method to deliver a drug or other fluids, typically into a vein, over a period of time.)
+Purpose: The purpose of this study was to evaluate the safety and effectiveness of multiple lexgenleucel-T infusions on levels and CD4 counts.8

 Study Names: (1) VRX496-USA-05-002; NCT00131560 and (2) VRX496-USA-05-002-Rollover; NCT00622232

 Status: These studies are ongoing, but not recruiting participants.